Kingcogu06/sd2-rizvi2.github.io/README.md

-# Food Hygiene Rating App - GrubGrade or SafeBite
+# Food Hygiene Rating App - GrubGrade
 The two names I have thought of for our webiste is GrubGrade or SafeBite

 ## About this Application